stephenslab/dsc-wiki/development/finalized_terminology_and_extraction.md

 We have discussed this in [this ticket](https://github.com/stephenslab/dsc2/issues/72) and [this ticket](https://github.com/stephenslab/dsc2/issues/71).

-From our discussion I get an impression that if users can understand how meta data tables are connected as relational tables, it is perhaps more appealing to adopt some simplified version of SQL syntax directly.
+From our discussion I get an impression that if users can understand how meta data tables are connected as relational tables, it is perhaps more appealing to adopt some simplified version of SQL syntax, ie let's create a DSC query language based on SQL.

 The simplification I have in mind is to automatically guess and join tables so that users do not have to write JOIN clause.
 For example users type: